waynesohot/testdocs/docs/tutorial/Soccer/goal.md

 ## **Physics Layer Collision Matrix**

 FPhysics supports the Unity physics layer collision matrix.
-You will create layers and change the their collision matrix so the `Goal` collider only collides with the `Ball`.
+You will create layers and change their collision matrix so the `Goal` collider only collides with the `Ball`.

 - Create the following layers and assign the `Car`, the `Ball` and the `Goal` to their layers